Funding to Broederlijk Delen

-- Broederlijk Delen has provided funding to a number of highly biased and politicized NGOs active in the Arab-Israeli conflict including Adalah, Gisha, Zochrot, Badil, Coalition of Women for Peace, HaMoked, Breaking the Silence, Defense for Children International-Palestine, and Women’s Center for Legal Aid and Counseling.
+- Broederlijk Delen has provided funding to a number of highly biased and politicized NGOs active in the Arab-Israeli conflict including Adalah, Gisha, Zochrot, HaMoked, and Breaking the Silence.
+Since 2017, Broederlijk Delen has not released funding information regarding Palestinian and Israeli grantees.
 (See table below for further funding information.)